Adrian1845/MyBudget/README.md

 # MyBudget

+# Description
+MyBudget is an app meant to be used for tracking our spendings with ease, implementing MPAndroidChart for quick visualization of our movements

+/-------------------/

 # Settings and versions used for the project
 - Android version and library: 7.4.2
 - Minimum SDK: 32